Great Dyke

-The Great Dyke is a linear geological feature that trends nearly north-south through the centre of Zimbabwe passing just to the west of the capital, Harare.
+The Great Dyke or Dike is a linear geological feature that trends nearly north-south through the centre of Zimbabwe passing just to the west of the capital, Harare.
 It consists of a band of short, narrow ridges and hills spanning for approximately 550 km.
 The hills become taller as the range goes north, and reach up to 460 m above the Mvurwi Range.
 The range is host to vast ore deposits, including gold, silver, chromium, platinum, nickel and asbestos.

-Geology and Soils
+Geology and soils

 Geologically the Great Dyke is not a dyke, but is lopolithic and Y-shaped in cross-section.
 It is a group of layered ultramafic intrusions that extend across Zimbabwe with a strike of about N20°E. The width of the intrusions vary from 3 to 12 km.
 The Great Dyke is unusual in that most ultramafic layered intrusions display near horizontal sill or sheet forms.